willkoehler/my_blog/_posts/2016-06-06-kicking-off-diary-about-react-native.md

   bio: Founder of jimu Labs.
   image: linton.jpg
 ---
 It's hard to ignore the success that React Native has achieved in [a short year](https://code.facebook.com/posts/597378980427792/).
 With the neck-breaking development in its ecosystem, React Native is looking increasingly promising.
 Is it mature enough for production use?
-How does its mantra "learn once, write everywhere" affect developer productivity?
-How does it compare with other solutions (such as Xamarin)?
+How does its mantra "learn once, write everywhere" affect developer productivity in real life?
+How does it compare to other cross-platform solutions (such as Xamarin)?
 To answer questions like these, I decided to try it with my own hands and share whatever I'll learn in the journey.

 I'll try to build a new app with React Native every one or two months (~ 1-2 hours per day), and write a post every week: silly mistakes, road blocks, gotchas and pitfalls, tips and tricks, cool tools, third-party components, useful resources and of course the full source code.

-My background is primarily in Android (built a [tool](http://jimulabs.com/), wrote a Treehouse [course](https://teamtreehouse.com/library/animations-and-transitions)) but I've used JavaScript and React in a couple of recent projects (CSS is the part I hate the most in web development).
-Whether you have similar experience or not, I'm hoping you could learn one thing or two by watching me stumbling through the process.
+My background is primarily in Android (built a [tool](http://jimulabs.com/), wrote a Treehouse [course](https://teamtreehouse.com/library/animations-and-transitions)) and I've used JavaScript and React in a couple of recent projects.
+Whether you have similar experience or not, I hope you could learn one thing or two by watching me stumbling through the process.

 ## Todo Wonder
 Let's get started with building a todo list app that I've always wanted.
 I know, there are a million todo list apps already, but trust me it's very valuable for learning with UI paradigms that almost every app uses, sending and retrieving data to/from a server, user accounts etc. So bear with me.